-The Chairperson, the Board, the committees of the Board and individual directors are evaluated annually.
+The Chairman, the Board, the committees of the Board and individual directors are evaluated annually.
 Appropriate measures are taken to address any weaknesses that may have been highlighted through the evaluation process.
-Each independent director provides input and is expected to demonstrate intellectual integrity in his/her self-assessment.
+Each non-executive director provides input and is expected to demonstrate intellectual integrity in his/her self-assessment.